Metrology and multipartite entanglement in measurement-induced phase transition: Non-Hermitian quantum quench

-The QFI as a function of time is depicted in Fig.~\ref{F2}.
-It is observed that, following an initial transient period whose duration is dependent on $\gamma$, an exponential scaling regime emerges, with a scaling behavior approaching $2\gamma$.
+and $u_k$ and $v_k$ are the standard coefficients of the ground state $\ket{\psi_0}$ of Eq.\eqref{1} (see Appendix A).
+Using the above arguments, we derive the exact analytical expression for the QFI, which is explicitly reported in Appendix B. Fig.~\ref{F2} displays the behavior of the QFI as a function of time.
+It is observed that, following an initial transient period whose duration depends on $\gamma$, an exponential scaling regime emerges, with a scaling behavior approaching $2\gamma$.
 The exponential divergence observed is related to the non-Hermitianity of the model and it arises from the imaginary part of the spectrum.
 It is however not directly related to the critical features of the system.

-The effects of MIPT on QFI, which can potentially manifest itself in a non-analytic behaviour of QFI accross the MIPT, is partially concealed by this exponential time dependence.
-In order to unveil the singular part of QFI one can suitably factor out the exponential scaling.
-This procedure provides a smooth mapping which leaves the analytic properties of the QFI unaltered.
-Indeed, when examining the long-time behavior of the QFI, one can decompose the QFI in terms of the eigenmodes $k$, each dominated by a specific time-dependent exponential factor \footnote{Strictly speaking, there is a minor misuse of notation.
+The effects of MIPT on QFI, such as possible non-analytic behaviors of QFI across a MIPT, are somewhat concealed by this exponential time dependence.
+To uncover the singular aspects of QFI, it is important to distinguish between the exponential time divergences and potential non-analytic divergences in $\gamma$.
+This distinction becomes evident when examining the long-time behavior of QFI, where one can decompose it into eigenmodes $k$, each primarily influenced by a specific time-dependent exponential factor \footnote{Strictly speaking, there is a minor misuse of notation.
 In the case of $\gamma < \gamma_c$, the critical mode $k_c$ has a real eigenvalue $\epsilon_{k_c}$, resulting in a time dependence which is not exponential, but proportional to $t^2$.
-However, a careful analysis of this case does not impact the bounds in Eq.\eqref{28}.
-This behaviour is indeed taken into account explicitly in our examination of the critical mode's scaling.}
+However, a careful analysis of this case does not impact the bounds in Eq.\eqref{N28}.
+This behavior is indeed taken into account explicitly in our examination of the critical mode's scaling.}

-where, we recall, $\Gamma_k$'s are the imaginary part of the eigenvalues $\epsilon_k$ while $F_k$'s are time-independent coefficients, which are expressed in detail in appendix B. The $\Gamma_k$ functions are continuous with respect to $\gamma$, hence, any divergences of QFI due to the MIPT are to be found in the $F_k$ terms.
-Moreover, one can explicitly relate any divergent behaviour of the QFI to that of an auxiliary function $\bar{F}=\sum_k F_k$ thanks to the following chain of inequalities
+where, we recall, $\Gamma_k$'s are the imaginary part of the eigenvalues $\epsilon_k$, while $F_k$'s are time-independent coefficients, which are expressed in detail in Appendix B. The $\Gamma_k$ functions are continuous with respect to $\gamma$, hence, any divergences of QFI due to the MIPT are to be found in the $F_k$ terms.
+This procedure provides a smooth mapping which leaves unaltered the analytic properties of the QFI.
+Indeed, one can explicitly relate any non-analytic divergent behavior of the QFI to that of an auxiliary function $\bar{F}=\sum_k F_k$ thanks to the following chain of inequalities